 These parties could include any number of private physicians, hospitals and emergency care providers, and of course, patients themselves.
 This allows all of a patient’s healthcare providers to add information to the records, increasing coordination and reducing overlap.
 The patient, too, can use these records to gain information and participate in his or her own health and wellness.

 Benefits of Upgrading

-EHR systems offer medical practitioners a variety of benefits.
+When you commit to converting paper to electronic health records, medical practitioners can experience a variety of benefits.
 One of the greatest benefits of converting from paper to electronic health records is ease of access, followed closely by the ability to coordinate care among a number of healthcare providers.

 Suppose, for example, that a patient goes to the ER with stomach pain because their primary healthcare provider is off the clock.
 ER doctors could potentially access medical records to discover that the patient suffers from Crohn’s disease, helping to inform their diagnosis and treatment.

 If the patient then visits a primary physician after the fact, the doctor can access records added by ER healthcare providers to see the results of any tests performed and learn what treatments were administered.
 This level of information sharing allows for coordination of care that is only to the benefit of the patient.